uzyovoys/zenbot/_pages/vars/javascript.md

 ## Referencing external variables
 In the code above you can see how you can reference some external variables inside your Javascript code.
-Instead of using `$` symbol just use variable\'s name as is.
-Zenbot converts each variable from patterns for you, so you can work with them as with a regular object and arrays of Javascript.
+Zenbot converts each variable from patterns for you, so you can work with them as with a regular object and arrays in Javascript.

 ## Limitations
 Javascript code in Zenbot runs inside a safe "sandbox".
 Thus you cannot use any sort of network functions or file system\'s abstractions.

-{% include note.html text="You can use GET and POST actions of Zenbot to perform some network activity if you need." %}
+{% include note.html text="You can use GET and POST actions of Zenbot to perform some network activity." %}